SAP/odata-vocabularies/UI.md

 ThingPerspective|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|This term is a Thing Perspective
 IsSummary|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|This Facet and all included Facets are the summary of the thing.
 At most one Facet of a thing can be tagged with this term
 PartOfPreview|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|This Facet and all included Facets are part of the Thing preview
-Map|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|Target MUST reference a UI.GeoLocation, vCard.Address or a collection of these
+Map|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|Target MUST reference a UI.GeoLocation, Communication.Address or a collection of these
 Gallery|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|Target MUST reference a UI.MediaResource
 IsImageURL|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|Properties and terms annotated with this term MUST contain a valid URL referencing an resource with a MIME type image
 MultiLineText|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|Properties annotated with this annotation should be rendered as multi-line text (e.g. text area)